 - According to the Cabinet Decision Report crucial parts of the decison were made in Part B of the meeting.
 The detail of the decision, and the negotiations that led to it, were therefore kept confidential and there are no publicly available minutes – this also indicates a lack of transparency in the process as we had alleged in our complaint.

 - The Town Clerk insisted in his reply that the process had been fully transparent, but all the examples he provided as evidence of that transparency were internal RBKC reports to Cabinet or committees.
-The Council publishes a massive amount of documentation on its website, but the website itself is massive, complex and opaque and cannot reasonably be described as user-friendly.
-It is difficult for the public to find any such information unless they are familiar with the website and have prior knowledge of the existence of a particular report and the name and date of the committee involved – this also is indicative of a lack of transparency as we had alleged in our complaint.
+The Council publishes a massive amount of documentation on its website.
+The website is therefore complex and opaque and cannot reasonably be described as user-friendly.
+It is difficult for the public to find information they are seeking unless they are familiar with the website and have prior knowledge of the existence of a particular report and the name and date of the committee involved – this also is indicative of a lack of transparency as we had alleged in our complaint.

 The Grenfell Action Group is opposed to this whole business in principle, firstly to the manner in which the Grade II listed library building was lost to the private sector, but also to the enforced billeting of the replacement library in a newbuild multiplex.
 Furthermore, we do not accept the Council’s defense of their handling of this affair and, whatever claims the Town Clerk may have made on their behalf, we will continue to robustly and forensically challenge any assertion that the process followed by the Council was competent, appropriate, transparent, and in the best interests of RBKC residents.